FutureShockco/crosswars.docs/gameplay.md

 ## 3.3 Battles

-Battling against other players is the key feature of the DrugWars game.
+Battling against other players is the key feature of the CrossWars game.
 By attacking other players and by defending themselves against attacks, players can get rewarded in more than one way.
-Each battle will assure that some amount of resources from the opponent goes to the winner of the fight and based on how much he reduced the DrugWars population, players will receive additional daily reward in crypto.
+Each battle will assure that some amount of resources from the opponent goes to the winner of the fight and based on how much he reduced the CrossWars population, players will receive additional daily reward in crypto.
 You can read about the rewards from battles here Battle prize.

 ### 3.3.1 Preparing for a battle